 “The Lifestart Foundation is a grassroots, not-for-profit charity that helps disadvantaged Vietnamese people and their families to become self-sufficient.
 Founded in 2000 by Australian Karen Leonard and supported by a team of dedicated volunteers, the Foundation applies a holistic approach to helping those in need through proven working programs and initiatives which are designed to effect a generational change.”

 In Cambodia there are many ChildSafe campaigns urging tourists not to give money to street children or to purchase from children selling items at Angkor Wat and other popular sites.
 These children should be in school, giving them money only perpetuates the problem.
 Instead there are many genuine ways to help them.
-There is lots more I could write on this topic and some fantastic information and resources to share, so I’m going to follow up with a post on the ChildSafe movement and how to be a ChildSafe traveller soon.
-In the meantime you can visit their website to find out more.
-For now here are some ways you have a positive impact when visiting Cambodia.
+There is lots more I could write on this topic and some fantastic information and resources to share.
+Visit the Childsafe website to find out more.
+Here are some ways you have a positive impact when visiting Cambodia.

 “A leading social enterprise saving lives and building futures of the most marginalized children & youth, their families and their communities in South East Asia and across the world.”
 Friends International has a number of social business that offer vocational training in a number of industries from hairdressing to mechanics.
 Part of Friends International is Tree Alliance a global alliance of training restaurants.